Walbre/pwnme-2023/web-Anozer_blog/readme.md

 # article.hello = hi
 ```

-With this, we cans do prototype pollution.
+With this, we can do prototype pollution.

 Let's exploit it to change the secret flask token.